tylerchilds/bytesize/_posts/2019-03-12-you-are-an-engineer/index.md

 Whenever I want to get into a new hobby or interest, I begin by assuming the role.
 When I wanted to write, I said I'm a writer or a poet.
 I wanted to draw or paint, so I described myself an artist.
 Back in 2015, I declared myself to be a Dragon Slayer, because I wanted to accomplish many things I didn't think were possible.

 I'm a software engineer and if you're reading this and don't consider yourself a software engineer yet, you are one now.
-If anyone tells you otherwise send them my way and I'll remind them of all the things amazing things they are even if they don't realize it yet.
+If anyone tells you otherwise send them my way and I'll remind them of all the amazing things they are even if they don't realize it yet.

 You're a kick-ass person and even though other people may try and hold you back, you can do everything they tell you is impossible.